scipy-lectures/scientific-python-lectures/packages/sympy.rst

 .. role:: input(strong)

 **What is SymPy?** SymPy is a Python library for symbolic mathematics.
-It aims become a full featured computer algebra system that can compete directly with commercial alternatives (Mathematica, Maple) while keeping the code as simple as possible in order to be comprehensible and easily extensible.
+It aims to be an alternative to systems such as Mathematica or Maple while keeping the code as simple as possible and easily extensible.
 SymPy is written entirely in Python and does not require any external libraries.